Aventon eBikes in Canada: The Verified Brand Profile (2026)

 Zeus eBikes ships from Canada with Canadian warranty handling — no U.S. escalation path, real humans at 1-866-938-7580.
 Browse the full Canadian-stocked lineup or read how eBike financing works before you decide.

 Aventon has one recall on record, and the way it was handled tells you more than the fact of it.
-On January 4, 2024, the U.S. CPSC announced a recall of the Aventon Sinch.2 folding e-bike — about 2,300 units in the U.S. plus roughly 30 in Canada — because the bike could accelerate unexpectedly, posing a crash hazard.
+On January 4, 2024, the U.S. CPSC announced recall #24-075 of the Aventon Sinch.2 folding e-bike — about 2,300 units in the U.S. (no Canadian unit count was published in the CPSC notice or any coverage) — because the bike could accelerate unexpectedly or cause loss of control, posing a crash hazard.
 There were six reports and zero injuries.
-The remedy was a free controller software update through an authorised dealer (CPSC.gov; Bicycle Retailer, 2024).
+The bikes were sold April–August 2023 for about US$1,800, and the remedy was a free controller software update through an authorised dealer (CPSC #24-075; Bicycle Retailer, 2024).

 Two things stand out.
 First, it was a voluntary recall with a software fix that Aventon had already begun pushing before the formal announcement — a controlled, low-drama response.
 Second, it was a control issue, not a battery-fire issue.
 That's a meaningful distinction in this market: some brands have been hit with CPSC battery-fire warnings involving dozens of fires and major property damage — the kind of failure that strands owners with no remedy.
 For a documented contrast, see what happened to Rad Power Bikes after its battery-fire warning and bankruptcy.
 Aventon's recall is not in that category.

-Aventon states its current lineup is certified to UL 2849 — the safety standard for the whole e-bike electrical system, not just the cells — through TÜV Rheinland in 2023, making it one of the earlier DTC brands to clear that bar.
-There is no CPSC battery-fire warning and no Health Canada recall against Aventon as of June 2026.
-Note that pre-2022 models predate the UL 2849 certification.
+Aventon's current lineup is certified to UL 2849 — the safety standard for the whole e-bike electrical system, not just the cells (a battery-only standard would be UL 2271) — via a TÜV Rheinland cTUVus mark recognised for U.S. and Canadian markets, announced November 9, 2023.
+Because the certifier is TÜV Rheinland rather than UL Solutions, there is no UL file number; the verifiable artifact is the TÜV cTUVus certificate.
+That made Aventon one of the earlier DTC brands to clear full-system certification.
+There is no CPSC battery-fire warning and no Health Canada recall or advisory against Aventon as of June 13, 2026.
+Older, pre-update models predate this certification.

 One recall, fixed with a free software update and no injuries — and no battery-fire warning, which is the failure mode that actually strands owners.
 On safety, Aventon sits in the reassuring half of this market.